K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Jeon Mi Do as Songhwa

 Often, female viewers get envious of the female lead for the romantic relationship with the male lead, Chae Song Hwa elicits the same.
-Having four reliable friends who got her back, who cares if she does not secure romantic love.
+Having four reliable friends who have her back, who cares if she does not secure romantic love?

 Her presence in the group binds and seals the core of their pact.
 She pictures a woman on top of her career but does not lose her focus to enjoy life by engaging in her personal hobbies.